FAQ: Is the Web-Hybrid Program entirely online?

 FAQ: Where can I complete my Practicums?

-The Field Office maintains educational contracts with over 120 agencies Georgia representing many different areas of Social Work Practice.
+The Field Director maintains educational contracts with over 120 agencies Georgia representing many different areas of Social Work Practice.

 FAQ: Are applications accepted after the Early Deadline?